F0lak/dm_open_ref/ref/list/proc/Insert.md

 the items you insert is itself a list, its elements will be inserted instead of the list itself.

-Note+ This proc doesn\'t work with many special lists such as `contents` or `overlays`.
+Note: This proc doesn\'t work with many special lists such as `contents` or `overlays`.